Master of the Desert Nomads: Reception

 Rick Swan reviewed the adventure in The Space Gamer No. 71.
 Swan noted, "Not only does 'Master of the Desert Nomads' provide welcome relief from the tedious dungeon exploration all too common in TSR D&D modules, it's a genuine epic in every sense of the word."
 He complemented the encounters, saying they are "not only exciting in themselves, they also provide alert players clues and insights about the Master and his evil secrets," and that "the DM will have no problem keeping track of the action."
 He calls the ending "somewhat of a cheat," because the characters never encounter the Master in this adventure, and felt that "the entire module is really just a prologue" to 'Temple of Death' and "it isn't very satisfying just played by itself."
 He concluded by saying that, "Taken together, the 'Desert Nomad' series is one of the most imaginative and exciting adventures produced by TSR in quite a while."

+The French RPG magazine La Gazette du Donjon gave this adventure a top rating of 5 out of 5, saying, "This module is a true masterpiece with an unrivalled desert sword 'n sorcery atmosphere.
+The backstory is just brilliant.
+The crossing of the wild lands is very pleasant with various challenges to overcome and lots of different landscapes.
+Finally, various locations and events keep the suspense intact with original encounters in the southern desert and the cursed abbey.
+The new and original monsters contribute to the disturbing atmosphere."